 Listed for $4,975,000, this 2,424-square-foot, three-bedroom, three-and-a-half-bath condo unit has an entry foyer, herringbone flooring, and a kitchen with stainless steel appliances, marble countertops, and a garbage disposal.
 There’s also a separate windowed dining room, a corner living room, over 10-foot ceilings, in-unit laundry, and a four-pipe HVAC system with zoned climate control.
-It’s in the new Beckford House and Tower complex, which has a doorman, concierge, children’s playroom, gym, cold storage, live-in super, package room, and media room.
+It’s in the new Beckford House and Tower complex, which has an indoor pool, doorman, concierge, children’s playroom, gym, cold storage, live-in super, package room, and media room.
 Common charges are $2,953 a month.
 Taxes are $3,080 a month.

 30 Park Pl., #PH82, Tribeca